patience4711/RPI-APS-inverters/README.md

 - sent via mosquitto in a Json format
 - saved in a database for charts and statistics.

-The program has a lot of smart features.
-All settings can be done via the webinterface.
-It has a console that can be used for debugging and sending/receiving zigbee messages.
 ## DOWNLOADS
 If you are currently using version RPI-ECU-v1_1 you now can simply upgrade to version RPI-ECU-v1_2 without losing settings or databases.<br>
 Download the tarball here https://1drv.ms/u/s!AkMG5FvUwhediwMEziqX7Kv8eWEC?e=K5FKcC <br>